Freedom of religion in South America by country: Paraguay

 Freedom of religion in Paraguay is provided in the Constitution of Paraguay.
 The law at all levels protects this right in full against abuse, either by governmental or private actors, and the constitution provides for conscientious objection to military service.
 The constitution recognizes the historical role of the Catholic Church (the dominant religion).
 Although the government is secular in name and practice, most government officials are Catholic, and Catholic clergy occasionally speak during official government events.

-The government permits, but does not require religious instruction in public schools.
-Parents are permitted to homeschool or send their children to the school of their choice without sanction or restriction.
+The law forbids religious instruction in public schools; private schools may offer this.

-Anti-Semitic and pro-Nazi messages and symbols, including graffiti, appear sporadically.
-The government investigated but did not identify suspects.
+In the past, anti-Semitic and pro-Nazi messages and symbols, including graffiti, have appeared; the government investigated but did not identify suspects.
 In July 2007 the newspaper ABC Color published an anti-Semitic article.

 Peru

 The constitution of Peru, along with numerous laws and policies, protects the freedom of religion.
-However, non-Catholic groups have continuously struggled to obtain the same freedoms given to those who are Catholic.
-Non-Catholic religious groups were unable to receive certain benefits provided to those in the Catholic Church, and frequently experience societal abuses as a result of their religious affiliation and beliefs.
+However, non-Catholic groups have continuously struggled to obtain the same freedoms given to those who are Catholic and are unable to receive certain benefits provided to those in the Catholic Church.
 In Article 50 of the Constitution, it states that the state "extends its contribution" to the Catholic Church and "may" to other religions.

-About 81% of the Peruvian population is Roman Catholic, 13% Protestant, and 3% other religions.
-The minority religious groups have criticized religious freedom laws, claiming they do not address the problem of inequality, and can be discriminatory and unconstitutional.
+The 2017 national census reported the population as 76% Catholic (81 percent in 2007), 14% Protestant, 5.1% nonreligious and 4.9% other religious groups.
+In the past, minority religious groups have criticized religious freedom laws, claiming they do not address the problem of inequality, and can be discriminatory and unconstitutional.
 Many Peruvians continue to have problems with Christian religious groups who impose their culture on those populations who have different beliefs and ways of life.
 However, Peru has taken many steps toward establishing more legal rights for numerous religious groups.
 Through the development of the Office of Interfaith Affairs, Peru has worked to address problems with religious tolerance.
 Many minority groups have said that they were pleased with adjustments made by the government in 2011 and 2016 to reduce favoritism toward the Catholic Church and relax organization registration requirements.
 Even though there are still inequalities to be addressed when it comes to religious freedom, the Peruvian government has worked to combat problems surrounding non-Catholic religious groups, and continues to push for institutional equality.